 By the same letter and with the professed purpose "to avoid any damage to you," defendant instead offered to employ plaintiff as the leading actress in another film tentatively entitled "Big Country, Big Man" (hereinafter, "Big Country").
 The compensation offered was identical, as were 31 of the 34 numbered provisions or articles of the original contract.
 Unlike "Bloomer Girl," however, which was to have been a musical production, "Big Country" was a dramatic "western type" movie.
 "Bloomer Girl" was to have been filmed in California; "Big Country" was to be produced in Australia.
 Also, certain terms in the proffered contract varied from those of the original.
+Plaintiff was given one week within which to accept; she did not and the offer lapsed.
 Plaintiff then commenced this action seeking recovery of the agreed guaranteed compensation.